 We were ranked no. 20 among the top 20 sculpture programs in the nation by U.S. News & World Report as part of its 2013 specialty rankings for Best Graduate Schools in Fine Arts.

 Throughout the year the School of Art welcomes numerous nationally and internationally known visiting artists to campus.
 Spanning the disciplines, these artists, designers, and educators, some of whom are alumni, give presentations and lectures and often critique student work.
 They are a critical component of your artistic growth.
-Past guests have included Diana Al-Hadid, Doug Ashford, Bonnie Collura, Petah Coyne, Keith Edmier, Allan McCollum, Patricia Phillips, and Tom Sachs.
+Past guests have included Diana Al-Hadid, Doug Ashford, Bonnie Collura, Petah Coyne, Keith Edmier, Allan McCollum, Patricia Phillips, Tom Sachs, and Susan Stockwell.